The doctoral program is 44 credit hours, which includes required clinical hours.

 For full program requirement details, see the official program listing in the UNC Graduate Catalog.

-Clinical hours are completed via coursework completion.
-You need a total 1000 clinical
+DNP scholarly project practicum hours are completed via coursework completion.
+You

-hours to successfully complete your DNP.
-The hours that you completed in your master’s
+to successfully complete your DNP.
+The hours that you completed in your master’s will

 Admission Requirements